Influence of French on English: Lexical

-In many cases a French word might have existed alongside a Germanic word that meant the same thing, with the two words eventually taking on different senses.
-Exemplifying this are the "food pairs" in which the English word refers to a living animal on a farm, while the French word signifies the meat of the animal after it has been made into a meal (cow and beef, swine and pork, sheep and mutton).
 Other times, the same French word was borrowed twice, once from the Norman dialect and then again from the Parisian dialect, with different meanings arising.
 Such doublets include Norman catch vs Parisian chase, Norman warranty vs Parisian guarantee and Norman warden vs Parisian guardian.

 The period from 1250 to 1400 was the most prolific for borrowed words from French.
 Forty percent of all the French words in English appear for the first time between these two dates.
 After this period, the scale of the lexical borrowing decreased sharply, though French loan words have continued to enter English even into the modern era.

 Morphological and syntactical

 The gradual decline of the English singular pronouns thou and thee and their replacement with ye and later you have been linked to the parallel French use of vous in formal settings.
-The ubiquity of -s to mark plurals in English has also been attributed to French influence, but the -s ending was common in English even prior to the Norman Conquest since -as was the standard suffix form for plurals of strong masculine nouns in the nominative and accusative cases.
-It is possible that the dominance of that form over other endings such as -en was strengthened by the similarity of the French plural construction.
+The ubiquity of -s to mark plurals in English has also been attributed to French influence.
+The -s ending was common in English prior to the Norman Conquest, since -as was the standard suffix form for plurals of strong masculine nouns in the nominative and accusative cases.
+It is possible that the dominance of that form over other endings such as -en, was strengthened by the similarity of the French plural construction.

-Other suggestions include the impersonal one ("one does what one wants") and possessive phrases such as "the guitar of David", rather than "David's guitar", but similar forms are found in other Germanic languages, though, which casts doubt on the proposed French derivations.
+Other suggestions include the impersonal one ("one does what one wants") and possessive phrases such as "the guitar of David", rather than "David's guitar".
+Similar forms are found in other Germanic languages, which casts doubt on the proposed French derivations.
 Attempts have also been made to connect the increased use of gerunds towards the end of the Middle English period to the French gérondif form.

 They are fairly rare in English, but constructions that place the adjective after the noun (attorney general) are derived from French.

 English has adopted several prefix and suffix morphemes from French, including pre-, -ous, -ity, -tion, -ture, -ment, -ive and -able.
 They now stand alongside native English forms such as over-, -ish, -ly, -ness, -ship, -some, -less and -ful.